-The most popular villages to visit in Lake Atitlan are San Juan, San Marcos, Santa Cruz and Panajachel, each offering a different vibe and experience from the last.
+The most popular villages to visit are San Juan, San Marcos, Santa Cruz, and Panajachel, each offering a different vibe and experience from the last.

-My favorite pick of the many villages in Lake Atitlan are San Marcos and Santa Cruz.
-There is a really good vibe happening at San Marcos with lots of yoga retreats, vegan cafes, colorful street art and artisanal markets selling handwoven garments.
+My favorite pick of the many villages is San Marcos and Santa Cruz.
+There is a really good vibe happening at San Marcos with lots of yoga retreats, vegan cafes, colorful street art, and artisanal markets selling handwoven garments.

 As for Santa Cruz, there isn’t as much of a happening scene here compared to San Pedro and San Marcos, but it does offer the best views of the lake from this side.